 Click the header below to expand the section:

 ANCHORAGE: NATIVE HISTORY: Begin your Alaskan adventure with a visit to the spectacular Native Heritage Center, a renowned cultural center and museum, an exciting place where all people can come to expand their understanding of Alaska’s first people.
-AAU will provide a picnic lunch today at the Heritage Center.
+AAU will provide a boxed lunch today at the Heritage Center.

 Here, you will share the rich heritage of Alaska’s eleven cultural groups drawing upon the life ways of long ago, the wisdom of our elders, and the traditions that endure.
 The Welcome House is a celebration of contemporary Alaska Native cultures while the outdoor facilities and sites allow the exploration of ancient tradition and the presentation of stories from the past.
 The Center provides a unique opportunity to experience Alaska’s many diverse Native cultures at one location.
 In facilitating the transmission of Alaska Native knowledge, heritage and tradition, the Center promotes self-esteem and pride among Alaska Natives.